CGLemon/pyDLGO/docs/English.md

       -r <float>, --resign-threshold <float>
                             Resign when winrate is less than x.

+The sample command is here.

+    $ dlgo.py --weights nn_2x64.pt -p 1600 -r 0.25

 ## Training

-Some simple steps to train a new weights
+Following above simple steps to train a new weights

 1. Preparing the sgf files.
 You may just use the sgf.zip.
 The zip including around 35000 9x9 games.
 2. Set the network parametes in the config.py.
 Including BOARD_SIZE, BLOCK_SIZE, FILTER_SIZE.